RadiologyInfo - The radiology information resource for patients

 • an area of abnormal tissue change

-• a new mass or area of calcium deposits is present at a previous surgery site.
+• a new mass or area of calcium deposits in a previous surgery site.

-Stereotactic breast biopsy is also performed when the patient or physician strongly prefers a non-surgical method of assessing a breast abnormality.
+Stereotactic breast biopsy is performed as a non-surgical method of assessing a breast abnormality.
+If the results show cancer cells, the surgeon can use this information for planning treatment.

 How should I prepare?

-You may be asked to remove some or all of your clothes and to wear a gown during the exam.
-You may also be asked to remove jewelry, eye glasses and any metal objects or clothing that might interfere with the x-ray images.
+You may need to remove some clothing and/or change into a gown for the exam.
+Remove jewelry, removable dental appliances, eyeglasses, and any metal objects or clothing that might interfere with the x-ray images.

-Women should always inform their physician if there is any possibility that they are pregnant.
-Some procedures using image-guidance are typically not performed during pregnancy because radiation can be harmful to the fetus.
+Women should always tell their doctor if there is any possibility that they are pregnant.
+Doctors do not perform some procedures using imaging guidance during pregnancy because radiation can be harmful to the fetus.

 You should not wear deodorant, powder, lotion or perfume under your arms or on your breasts on the day of the exam.